 Arsenic in well water occurs naturally and is a tasteless, odorless and colorless contaminant.
-Other activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
-Many Upton, MA homeowners are very surprised when they get their laboratory water test results back and see they have arsenic in their water.
-While there are serious health threats associated with ingestion, there are effective methods for removing arsenic in well water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+Activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+While there are serious health threats associated with ingestion, there are effective methods for removal.
+For detail on potential health affects, see the link at: http://www.who.int/.

-The two primary forms of Arsenic in well water are Arsenic III and Arsenic V. Many Arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
-Therefore, determining the ratio of Arsenic III versus Arsenic V in the water is critical.
+The two primary forms of Arsenic in well water are ASIII and AS V. Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
+Therefore, determining the ratio of AS III versus AS V in the water is critical.
 This will allow the design and implementation of a water treatment system that will effectively remove it from the water.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 WATER TESTING & ANALYSIS AND OTHER FACTORS